samTime101/image_hoster/README.md

 Author:samip regmi
 created on: Jan 21
 ```
-This database uses this [repo](https://github.com/samTime101/image_database) to store data
+This database uses this `github repo` to store data , which I unlinked and made private obviously

 ### Updated on Jan 24
 - Added prompt so all users can use
 - using local storage